 What Wolf Line Self-Performs

-Our self-perform scope covers the critical-path utility work on a hyperscale campus: the wet and dry utilities feeding the site; medium-voltage ductbank and underground distribution from the substation tie-in to the building pads; Optical Ground Wire (OPGW) and All-Dielectric Self-Supporting (ADSS) cable for the high-voltage transmission feeds; and the ADSS, outside plant (OSP), and dark-fiber backbone connecting every carrier Meet-Me Room (MMR) to the outside world.
+Our self-perform scope covers the critical-path utility work on a hyperscale campus: the wet and dry utilities feeding the site; medium-voltage ductbank and underground distribution from the substation tie-in to the building pads; the medium-voltage distribution and service-entrance work inside the building, with cable tray and pathways; Optical Ground Wire (OPGW) and All-Dielectric Self-Supporting (ADSS) cable for the high-voltage transmission feeds; and the OSP and dark-fiber backbone connecting every carrier MMR to the outside world, with terminations.
 Wolf Line handles installation, testing, and long-term maintenance under one contract, giving GC preconstruction teams a single point of accountability and keeping commissioning on schedule.

 Prequalified & Ready for Your Process

-Wolf Line is built to clear the standard prequal requirements from Turner, Whiting-Turner, DPR, and similar GCs: GC-licensed across multiple states, bondable to $50M, fully insured, with a documented safety program, a three-year EMR history well inside hyperscaler thresholds, and audited financials.
+Wolf Line is built to clear the standard prequal requirements from Turner, Whiting-Turner, DPR, and similar GCs: licensed in 14 states, bondable to $50M per project and $100M aggregate, fully insured, with a documented safety program, a three-year EMR history well inside hyperscaler thresholds, and audited financials.
 Our crews work to strict Methods of Procedure (MOPs) and our supervisors carry OSHA 30 certification.
 Badging, escorted access, force protection, and the cleanliness and cable-management protocols of mission-critical environments are already part of how our teams operate.

 From Greenfield to Go-Live